HGPegoraro/acppred-2024-h/README.md

 ## Setup

-To install the accpred program, run the following command:
+To install the acppred program, run the following command:
 (Mamba is required)

 ```